tmaks7/ADETONA_PROFILE/README.md

-- 🔭 Beyond analysis, I’m also a passionate tech instructor, helping others build their skills in data analytics through structured training and hands-on mentoring
+- 🔭 Beyond analysis, I’m also a passionate ***tech instructor***, helping others build their skills in data analytics through structured training and hands-on mentoring

 - 🌱 I’m currently working on  **The effect of temperature on hydrate inhibitors (methanol and ethylene glycol) in production flowlines**